nay-cat/Rimworld-Together-DiscordAddon/README.md

 ## Config

-- Reload commands also reload the configuration
+- Reload command also reload the configuration
 ```json
 {
   "webhook_url": "",